SeisSol/SeisSol/Documentation/build-seissol.rst

 * ``nvidia-smi --query-gpu compute_cap --format=csv`` for Nvidia GPUs.
 The numbers will be printed in the format "x.y" which corresponds to "sm_xy".
 E.g., "8.6" will become "sm_86".
 * ``clinfo -l`` for AMD GPUs or Intel GPUs.
 * ``rocminfo | grep gfx`` for AMD GPUs.

-Once again, see TODO for a list of host arch parameters.

 Minimal Builds
 ~~~~~~~~~~~~~~